rharish101/DLGeneralization/README.md

 * ### Saved Models
   * *cifar10_alexnet.h5*: A saved Keras Sequential model for mini Alexnet trained on CIFAR10.
   * *cifar10_keras_mlp3.h5*: A saved Keras Sequential model for MLP with 3 hidden layers, trained on CIFAR10.
-  * *cifar10_keras_mlp3_wd.h5*: A saved Keras Sequential model for MLP with 3 hidden layer and L2 regularisation, trained on CIFAR10.
+  * *cifar10_keras_mlp3_wd.h5*: A saved Keras Sequential model for MLP with 3 hidden layers and L2 regularisation, trained on CIFAR10.
+  * *cifar10_keras_mlp3_rand.h5*: A saved Keras Sequential model for MLP with 3 hidden layers, trained on CIFAR10 with random labels.
   * *cifar10_keras_mlp.h5*: A saved Keras Sequential model for MLP with 1 hidden layer, trained on CIFAR10.
   * *cifar10_keras_mlp_wd.h5*: A saved Keras Sequential model for MLP with 1 hidden layer and L2 regularisation, trained on CIFAR10.
   * *cifar10_keras_mlp_rand.h5*: A saved Keras Sequential model for MLP with 1 hidden layer, trained on CIFAR10 with random labels.

 * ### Folders
-  * results: A folder containing screenshots of my current best results
+  * *results*: A folder containing screenshots of my current best results